lilab-bcb/cirrocumulus/docs/tutorial.rst

 Here is the detailed explanation on each field:

 * **Embedding**: You can choose cell embeddings here for visualization.
-The embedding name indicates its algorithm: e.g. ``X_umap`` is for UMAP coordinates, ``X_fitsne`` for FIt-SNE, ``X_fle`` for force-directed layout, ``X_pca`` for PCA, etc. You can view multiple embeddings at the same time.
+The embedding name indicates its algorithm: e.g. ``X_umap`` is for UMAP coordinates, ``X_fitsne`` for FIt-SNE, ``X_fle`` for force-directed layout, etc.
+Select multiple embeddings two view more than one embedding simultaneously.

 * **Features**: You can view feature plots by selecting genes from this field.
 Either choose from the drop-down menu, or type in this field, with candidate genes provided while you are typing, and select the gene you want.
+You can also paste a list of genes from your clipboard or drop a file with one gene per line.

 * **Observations**: Cell attributes can be chosen from this field to view.